• Skip to primary navigation

 1. Thriller - One tall plant in the middle or back.
 (Perilla, Coleus, Rex Begonia, Grasses)

-3. Spiller - Plants that will trail or vine over the sides of your container.
+3. Spiller - Plants that trail or vine over the sides of your container.
 (Lobelia, Bacopa, Sweet Potato Vine, Lamium, Trailing Fuchsia, Creeping Jenny)

 Patti signature